Northern Lights Scotland – The best way to view them

 Admittedly we’d love the time to take more photos of the Northern Lights in Scotland as they are such beautiful images.
-If you have any to share then post them in the comments section below.
+If you have any to share then post them to our Facebook or Twitter pages.
 And good luck with your own photos and northern lights spotting.

 If you have the hunger to explore Scotland and are keen to see the northern lights as part of a tour, then have a look at the tours we offer below.
 Obviously there’s no guarantee of seeing the aurora but you’ve got to be in it to win it and our autumn tours offer the best chance of doing just that.

 Click on the links in the table below to take you straight through to the tours.